DIY vs. PRO: Ideas & Safety Tips on Repairing or Remodeling Your Mobile Home

 - Wear proper apparel.
 Avoid loose clothing or jewelry.

-For projects such as painting and ceiling renovation you might have to reach up high.
-Family Handyman reviews some common ladder set up tips, to ensure you can climb a ladder safely, even in imperfect conditions.
+For projects such as painting and ceiling renovation, keep in mind that you may have to reach up high.
+Family Handyman reviews some common ladder setup tips, to ensure you can climb a ladder safely, even in imperfect conditions.

 - Secure the feet.
-Make sure the ladder can’t slip backwards.
-On decks, for example, you can screw a 2 X 4 cleat to keep it in place.
+Make sure the ladder can’t slip backward.
+On decks, for example, you can screw a 2×4 cleat to keep it in place.

 - Make sure the top of the ladder is secure and on a flat surface

-- Secure the top of the ladder by tying to an anchor
+- Secure the top of the ladder by tying it to an anchor

 - Wear a tool belt that can free up your hands while climbing